Kage-forge/KageMux/README.md

 KageMux is designed as a graphical "brain" that commands industry-standard CLI tools.
 To function, it requires external dependencies installed on your system.

 ### 1. MKVToolNix (Required)
-* **Purpose:** Powers the core ShadowForge engine and the VFR TimeWeaver.
+* **Purpose:** Powers the core ShadowForge engine and the TimeWeaver.
 KageMux uses `mkvmerge.exe` to read the JSON telemetry of your files, strip out junk attachments, and execute the final multiplexing phase.
 It utilizes `mkvextract.exe` to rip variable timecodes from source media.
 * **Download:** [MKVToolNix Official Site](https://mkvtoolnix.download/)

 ### 2. FFmpeg (Required for Phantom Reconstruct)